 Deception Island Facts

 - The unusual title of Deception Island serves as the name of this fascinating creation of time and geological forces.
 That term speaks to the apparent safety provided by what seems to be a relatively safe harbor.
-That’s not always the case, though, thus the name.
+That’s not always the case, though, thus the common title.

-- This work of Nature is actually the caldera of an active volcano!
+- This spectacular work of Nature actually forms the caldera of an active volcano!
 The intermittent activity of that occasionally creates havoc at the site.
 In 1967 and 1969, such activity severely damaged local scientific stations.
 It once held a whaling station, but no longer.

-- It’s also something of a source of mystery in international politics.
-That’s because the issue of who has control of the island remains unsettled.
+- It’s also something of a source of ongoing confusion in international politics.
+That’s because the issue of who possesses control of the island remains unsettled.
 Over the years, various countries attempted to assert their rule.
 For the moment, no single state has prevailed.

-- Due to the nature of its location, it went undiscovered by the outside world until 1820.
+- Due to the nature of its location, this natural marvel remained undiscovered by the outside world until 1820.
 In January of that year, two British sealers reported spotting it.
 The first person to visit it was an American sealer named Nathaniel Palmer, the following November.

-- Currently, the remarkable Deception Island remains under the authority of an international agreement.
-That’s comprised of the Antarctic Treaty System.
-That designation became official in 2005.
+- Currently, the remarkable Deception Island remains under the binding authority of an international agreement.
+That’s comprised of what’s known as the Antarctic Treaty System.
+That designation became official in the year 2005.
 It places the site in a most unusual situation.

 Related Articles